×

 Once the death certificate and the form for cremation are both ready, we can step in to coordinate the transfer of your loved one from the hospital mortuary into our care.
 We will take them to our state-of-the-art care centres where we perform regular identity checks and prepare your loved one for their cremation.

 Aura offers direct cremation services which are an affordable alternative to traditional funerals.
-They are usually unattended cremations as this can help reduce funeral costs and allow loved ones the time to grieve, allowing families to arrange a separate memorial at a time that suits them.
+They are usually unattended cremations as this can help reduce how much a funeral costs and allow loved ones the time to grieve, giving families the opportunity to arrange a separate memorial service at a time that suits them.

 Amy Rees